Manon Lescaut: Translations

 The 1753 version of the novel is more common in modern editions.
 English translations of the original 1731 version of the novel include Helen Waddell's 1931 translation with a foreword by George Saintsbury.
 For the 1753 revision there are English translations by, among others, L. W. Tancock (Penguin, 1949—which divides the 2-part novel into a number of chapters), Donald M. Frame (Signet, 1961—which notes differences between the 1731 and 1753 editions), Angela Scholar (Oxford, 2004—with extensive notes and commentary), and Andrew Brown (Hesperus, 2004—with a foreword by Germaine Greer).
 There is also a 1999 edition, published by Bristol Classical Press and edited by P. Byrne, which presents the text in French with notes and commentary in English.

-Henri Valienne (1854–1908), a physician and author of the first novel in the constructed language Esperanto, translated Manon Lescaut into that language.
-His translation was published in Paris in 1908, and reissued by the British Esperanto Association in 1926.